Sarah Alexander: Other work

 Alexander has contributed to the BBC charity telethon Comic Relief, appearing in 2001 as a judge based on Nicki Chapman in a parody of Popstars, in 2003 as Liza Goddard in a spoof of Blankety Blank, and, in 2005, in a celebrity version of University Challenge.
 Since 2021, she has contributed to Mark Steel's podcast "What the F*** Is Going On?", appearing in sketches as "woman overheard in cafe", "tory MP Nadine Boris", and "phone-in show caller".

 Personal life

 In 2001, aged 30, Alexander began a relationship with 72-year-old actor Gerald Harper.
 The following year, she left him for actor Peter Serafinowicz, whom she later married.
-They live in west London and have two children together.
-She appeared in both series of Look Around You, which Serafinowicz co-created and starred in, as well as O!News, his parody of E!
-News.
+They lived in west London and have two children together.
+Alexander and Serafinowicz separated in 2025 after 23 years of marriage.